Submitty/submitty.github.io/_docs/developer/interface_design_style_guide.md

 Web accessibility in interface design is very important for Submitty.
 Please familiarize yourself with web accessibility and incorporate these standards into your interface design.
-[WebAIM.org](https://webaim.org/intro/) is a thorough and comprehensive resource for learning and utilizing web accessibility standards.
+[The A11Y Project](https://a11yproject.com/) provides some very easy to read tips, and [WebAIM.org](https://webaim.org/intro/) is a leading, thorough, and comprehensive resource for learning and utilizing web accessibility standards.

 Please also read Submitty.org's [page on web accessibility](web_accessibility).